tsuru/tsuru-dashboard/README.md

 # Deploying to tsuru

-tsuru-dashboard can be deployed to tsuru like any other app. all you need is create a python app and deploy to tsuru using `git push` or `tsuru app-deploy`.
+tsuru-dashboard can be deployed to tsuru like any other app.
+ All you need to do is create a python app and deploy to tsuru using `git push` or `tsuru app-deploy`.

 # Setting up a development environment